kubernetes/enhancements/keps/sig-scheduling/6089-was-controller-apis/README.md

   functions (`MapPodGroupConfig` and `MapCompositeGroupConfig`).
 These helper adapters cleanly translate public, level-specific schemas into polymorphic IR models at runtime.

-Controller authors construct a logical tree using `WorkloadNode` representing their workload structure, populate `DefaultConfig` and the user's `UserConfig` (using the standard mapping helpers), and invoke the builder.
+Controller authors construct a logical tree using `WorkloadItem` representing their workload structure, populate `DefaultConfig` and the user's `UserConfig` (using the standard mapping helpers), and invoke the builder.